just-one-script/just-list-files/README.md

 ./list-files-unix.sh --recursive "/path/to/directory"
 ```

+> [!note]
+>
-> Note: The text format uses one file name per line.
-A file name containing a
+> The text format uses one file name per line.
-> newline character—which is possible but uncommon on Linux and macOS—will
+> A file name containing a newline character (which is possible but uncommon on Linux and macOS)
-> occupy multiple lines in the output.
+> will occupy multiple lines in the output.